-To prevent ants from eating up your produce, create borax and sugar ant traps.
+To prevent ants from eating up your produce, create borax and confectioner sugar ant traps.
 Mix the dry ingredients with a bit of water to create a paste.

 Placing it away from your crops can help lure the ants away.
 They will gather the mixture as food and carry it into their colony.
+Borax ant problems away!

 Create a natural disinfectant for your tools and hard surfaces by mixing half a cup of Borax with a gallon of hot water.
 This solution is also useful for fighting mildew and deodorizing.